lfurtkevicova/gislab-my-notes/docs/gislab-web/installation-web.rst

 Go to :menuselection:`Plugins --> Manage and install plugins` and in ``Installed`` tab of dialog window find **GIS.lab Web plugin**.
-Activate this plugin by checking the toggle beside it, see :num:`#install-gislab-plugin`.
+Activate this plugin by checking the toggle beside it, see figure :num:`#install-gislab-plugin`.

 .. _install-gislab-plugin: